Luciaisacomputer/WP-Rest-Api-Test-Bed/README.txt

 == Installation ==
+1. You'll need V2 of the WP REST API which is here: https://wordpress.org/plugins/rest-api/

-1. Upload the `wp-rest-api-test-bed` folder to the `/wp-content/plugins/` directory
+2. Upload the `wp-rest-api-test-bed` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings and then WP Rest API Test Bed
+4. Go to Settings and then WP Rest API Test Bed

 == Frequently Asked Questions ==